-This training can be delivered both in-person and remote (online) formats.
-Details on how to adapt the training for different formats can be found in the facilitator notes in the slide deck and in the activity descriptions in this guide.
+This training can be delivered in both in-person and remote (online) formats.
+Changes required to deliver this workshop remotely, through a video conference platform such as Zoom, are minimal and are primarily within the activities sections and involve placing learners in breakout rooms to practice skills and discuss content.
+The details of adjustments for remote delivery can be found within the facilitator notes for the activities.

 In most instances, delivering this training in person is preferable.
-In-person delivery usually provides a greater opportunity for connection and relationship building between facilitator and learners, greater engagement between all learners, more opportunities for facilitators to check for knowledge building, and, most importantly, to ensure safety.
+In-person delivery usually provides a greater opportunity for connection and relationship building between facilitator and learners, greater engagement between all learners, and more opportunities for facilitators to check for comprehension.
 Advantages for remote delivery include convenience, ability to reach students off-campus or prior to arriving on campus and the ability to record trainings.
-While this training is designed to be delivered synchronously, it can be adapted by individual institutions to be asynchronous.